-• The proposals introduce private residential development onto lower Green West, an open area which only has buildings of community use

-- Don't preserve or enhance the CA and won't be capable of being listed in 30 years' time.
+- The proposals introduce private residential development onto lower Green West, an open area which only has buildings of community use - Don't preserve or enhance the CA and won't be capable of being listed in 30 year's time.
 The revised design is derivative and lacks any distinction.
-Takes its cues from the other buildings rather than adds to the character. - Still introduces a large scale urban bulk into a sensitive triptych of buildings on this landmark island site between two critically important open spaces at the heart of the conservation area.
+Takes its cues from the other buildings rather than adding to the character. - Still introduces a large scale urban bulk into a sensitive triptych of buildings on this landmark island site between two critically important open spaces at the heart of the conservation area.
 It competes with the locally listed buildings rather than enhance them. - Does not respect the prominence of the site which can be viewed from many angles, view across Lower Green West will be a notably weaker elevation of inferior design quality.
-The front and back have not been given equal attention in the plans. - If the scheme is approved careful attention needs to be given to the materials and the way that they will weather and for this to be approved by conservation expert. - A landscaping scheme should be submitted for approval - One letter of comment was received stating the proposed brickwork should match the colour of the surrounding buildings. - 5.2 Transport Planning have confirmed that the site has good access to public transport (PTAL level 4) and is not located in a CPZ.
+The front and back have not been given equal attention in the plans.

+- If the scheme is approved careful attention needs to be given to the materials and the way that they will weather and for this to be approved by conservation expert. - A landscaping scheme should be submitted for approval

+One letter was received stating the proposed brickwork should match the colour of the surrounding buildings.

+- 5.2 Transport Planning have confirmed the site has good access to public transport (PTAL level 4) and is not located in a CPZ.
 London Road is part of the strategic road network with significant levels of pedestrian and vehicular traffic along its length.
 There is no on street parking in the vicinity of the site because of bus lanes and double yellow lines.
 The numbers of on-site parking bays are within London Plan guidelines, but a parking management condition should be imposed.
 The proposed level of cycle storage is acceptable but needs a condition attached requiring details to be approved of the design and method of storage.
-Subject to appropriate conditions there are no anticipated adverse impacts in terms of traffic generation or highway safety and therefore no objections to the principle of the development. - 5.3 Environmental Health advice that the site is located on a busy road junction, in close proximity to the Fire Station and Vestry Hall.
-In the event that the scheme is recommended for approval, conditions relating to Noise Survey, Air Quality Survey, hours for demolition and construction, ground contamination/ remediation and working method statement should be imposed. - 5.4 The Police Safer by Design Officer was consulted on both designs and offered the following comments on this revision; Planting should not impede the opportunity for natural surveillance and avoid the creation of hiding places, Lighting should there should be to British Standard avoiding various forms of light pollution, Communal space should not abut ground floor windows and doors and a defensible buffer zone should reduce ease of approach to Bedroom 1 of the corner plot and beds 1 7 2 of the rear unit, communal door should be video controlled, undercroft parking should have light colour finishes to maximise effectiveness of the lighting, cycle racks need two securing points, refuse and cycle store locks need a thumb turn to prevent accidental locking, fencing and gates design is needed, clear demarcation is needed for the front bays to prevent continued use by non-residents and the development should seek full Safer by Design accreditation.
+Subject to appropriate conditions there are no anticipated adverse impacts in terms of traffic generation or highway safety and therefore no objections to the principle of the development. - 5.3 Environmental Health advise that the site is located on a busy road junction, in close proximity to the Fire Station and Vestry Hall.
+In the event that the scheme is recommended for approval, conditions relating to Noise Survey, Air Quality Survey, hours for demolition and construction, ground contamination/ remediation and working method statement should be imposed. - 5.4 The Police Safer by Design Officer was consulted on both designs and offered the following comments on this revision; Planting should not impede the opportunity for natural surveillance and avoid the creation of hiding places, Lighting should there should be to British Standard avoiding various forms of light pollution, Communal space should not abut ground floor windows and doors and a defensible buffer zone should reduce ease of approach to Bedroom 1 of the corner plot and beds 1 7 2 of the rear unit, communal door should be video controlled, undercroft parking should have light colour finishes to maximise effectiveness of the lighting, cycle racks need two securing points, refuse and cycle store locks need a thumb turn to prevent accidental locking, fencing and gates design is needed, clear demarcation is needed for the front bays to prevent continued use by non-residents and the development should seek full Safer by Design accreditation. - 5.5 Historic England were consulted as the site is located within an Archaeological Priority Zone and they raised no objection subject to the inclusion of suitable conditions.